Latest SeedProd News

 Divi review

 Now that I’ve reviewed the features, I’ll compare how easy these page builders are to use.
-For this, I’ll use the Pro versions of each plugin and the basic Twenty Twenty WordPress theme.
+For this, I used the Pro versions of each plugin on a fresh WordPress install.

 Elementor’s Ease of Use